-These two benchmarks are selected due to their scale, clinical coverage, and diversity in question types, which make them well-suited for evaluating interactive medical reasoning under partial information.
+These benchmarks are selected due to their scale, clinical coverage, and diversity in question types, which make them well-suited for evaluating interactive medical reasoning under partial information.

-\subsubsection{Dataset Construction Process}
+\subsection{Dataset Construction Process}

-To build a dataset suitable for interactive doctor–patient questioning, we applied the following pipeline: \begin{itemize}[topsep=2pt,noitemsep] \item For \textbf{MedQA}, since each question is already constructed around a specific patient's case, we retain all items as they naturally match the interactive scenario. \item For \textbf{CMB}, we filter the CMB-Exam questions using the \textit{Judge Patient Prompt} in Appendix G, keeping only those questions judged as based on patient cases. \item Next, for all retained questions from both datasets, we apply the \textit{Atomic Fact Decomposition Prompt} in Appendix G to break down the full question stem into a set of atomic facts—each a minimal, self-contained piece of patient information. \item We then construct partial-information inputs: for MedQA, we feed only the patient's chief complaint as the partial input; for CMB, we randomly sample about half of the atomic facts as the partial context. \end{itemize} All prompt-based processing steps above are executed using \texttt{Qwen2.5-32B-Instruct}, ensuring high-quality and medically consistent outputs.
+To build datasets for interactive doctor–patient questioning, we apply the following pipeline: \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item For \textbf{MedQA}, since questions are already constructed around specific patient cases, we retain all items as they naturally match the interactive scenario. \item For \textbf{CMB}, we filter the CMB-Exam questions using the \textit{Judge Patient Prompt} in Appendix~\ref{appendix:prompts}, keeping only those questions judged as based on patient cases. \item Next, for all retained questions from both datasets, we apply the \textit{Atomic Fact Decomposition Prompt} in Appendix~\ref{appendix:prompts} to break down the full question stem into a set of atomic facts—each a minimal, self-contained piece of patient information. \item We then construct partial-information inputs: for MedQA, we feed only the patient's chief complaint as the partial input; for CMB, we randomly sample about half of the atomic facts as the partial context. \end{itemize} All prompt-based processing steps above are executed using \texttt{Qwen2.5-32B-Instruct}, ensuring high-quality and medically consistent outputs.

-\subsubsection{Dataset Statistics}
+\subsection{Dataset Statistics}